winnieau/jquery_prototype/README.md

-Jquery version of github profiles
+Jquery version of GitHub profiles